annekarinyfreitas/college-code-repository/README.md

-# ifce
+# Kariny's codes used in IFCE
-A repository to store all the codes from ifce's  grades in Computer Engineering course
+A repository to store all the codes from IFCE's  grades in Computer Engineering course.